 Desktop-based; citations and PDFs stored locally, or remotely by syncing to cloud services and/or other machines

 Firefox extension; citations stored on local computer

-Of all bibliographic management tools, Mendeley may be the most enjoyable to use.
+Of all bibliographic management tools, Sciwheelmay be the most enjoyable to use.
 It has a polished user interface, allows for relatively painless import of citations, and has a social component.
-On Mendeley, users can create and join groups to share citations.
-Also, Mendeley also offers an iPhone/iPad application and integrates with Microsoft Word.
+On Sciwheel, users can create and join groups to share citations.
+Also, Sciwheel integrates with Microsoft Word Online and Google Docs.

 Zotero, the open source Firefox extension for bibliographic management, is recognized for ease of use.
 Zotero is browser-based, and, in most cases, all it takes is a single click to add a citation to your bibliography.
 Like EndNote and RefWorks, Zotero integrates well with Microsoft Word, but lacks the thousands of formatting styles that EndNote includes.
 Zotero allows for remote library backup, as well as the ability to access your library from anywhere on the web and share groups.